Author Archives: Kali McLennan

 Early on in this project I learned that the Apple HealthKit data structure stores steps in variable duration “walks”.
 Essentially, if the phone remains still for more than a few seconds then the next time the phone starts moving HealthKit starts a new “walk”.
 This results in highly variable time windows that may be as short as a few seconds or as long as half an hour.
 A few rows of raw data are shown below.

-Data from NOAA was in a very simple structure with each row having fields for the date, average temperature, maximum temperature, and precipitation in inches.
+Data from NOAA was in a very simple structure (CSV) with each row having fields for the date, average temperature, maximum temperature, and precipitation in inches.
 This data covered each day of the desired time range and had no missing data for any day.
 Thus, it did not require any efforts to cleanup.
-Data from NOAA was merged with the daily step totals using the date as the key between the two sources.
+Data from NOAA was merged with the daily step totals in the Tableau data source window using the date as the key between the two sources.
 A few rows of the final data source structure are below.

 General Trends